 The students understood all of this because they learned to dance in a quadrilateral pattern, using parallel steps and hops.
 While performing this dance around rectangles and squares they also discovered another math vocabulary term: perimeter.
 Not stopping there, Ms. Regan also introduced the concept of variables in relation to dance.
 These variables included color, length, and speed.

 My co-workers and I spent four days with Ms. Regan's class integrating CodeSnaps and dance.
 Here's the schedule:

-Day 1: We introduced coding and CodeSnaps to the class using the Square Dancing math and coding lesson found in Curriculum Pathways.
+Day 1: We introduced coding and CodeSnaps to the class using this Square Dancing math and coding lesson.

 Day 2: The students used their new CodeSnaps coding skills to program robots to dance together, both congruently and mirroring each other.
 They also ran a congruent 'dance' program with two robots in the same square, starting at different vertices.

 Day 3: Building on the students’ programming skills, we introduced 45, 180, and 135 degree angles, along with a more complex choreographed dance.

 Day 4: With the code complete in the CodeSnaps app and transferred via Bluetooth to the robots, all four Spheros did a dance in the same space, at the same time.
 The students were thrilled with their accomplishment!